david-mcafee/TypeCo/docs/README.md

 **Day 3**: Implement all secondary features.
 Highlight "focus" words.
 Make it clear to the user how many letters in a word have been correctly typed.
 Bullets are fired from bottom of screen that destroy typed letters

 **Day 4**: Implement scoring system, style the game, and create a React modal for the "about" section.
+Learn how to incorporate a dictionary into the game for supplying an extensive word list.
 If time, implement bonus features.

 ### Bonus features